What Goes With Lasagna – 13 Sides You’ll Love

 Crudités make a great warm-up to a nice lasagna meal.
 If you’re not familiar, this is just a fancy culinary way to say an assortment of raw vegetables at the ready to grab and munch on.

 What really makes crudités special though is not whether you use carrots, broccoli, snap peas, celery or cherry tomatoes…no, it comes down to the dip or sauce you serve with them.

-Aside from tossing on some oranges or strawberries on to your side salads, you can enjoy things like pear with prosciutto and gorgonzola cheese.
+Aside from tossing some oranges or strawberries on to your side salads as toppers, you can enjoy other naturally sweet bites like pear with prosciutto and gorgonzola cheese.